-There are three elements used in Bing Ads quality score formula:
+This chart shows the three elements used in Bing Ads quality score formula:

 If all three components are Above Average, most likely your score will be 7 or above.
 This means the keyword is very competitive in the marketplace.

-Note: Quality score is updated every day, so changes to any of the components can impact your PPC quality score.
+Note: Quality score is updated every day, so changes to any of the components can impact your quality score.

 Keywords with scores of Above Average or Average, are eligible to serve ads on Bing and Yahoo search results pages.
-Keywords with scores Below Average with have limited eligibilty to serve ads in search queries.
+Keywords with scores Below Average with have limited eligibility to serve ads in search queries.

-To view your quality score, click Campaigns at the top of the page.
+To view your keyword quality score, click Campaigns at the top of the page.
 Click the Keywords tab.
 Click Columns and select the Qual. score column if it isn't already in the table.
 The Qual. score column displays the score for each keyword.
 Click the arrow to the right of the quality score to see the ratings for each performance.

 You can use the historic quality score options in Reports to review historic averages as far as 18 months from the current date.